DylanMeeus/springboot_jwt_blog/_posts/2016-01-07-more-benchmarks-virtual-dom-vs-angular-12-vs-mithril-js-vs-the-rest.markdown

 ---
 layout: post
-title: "More Benchmarks: Virtual DOM vs Angular 1 & 2 vs Mithril.js vs cito.js vs The Rest"
+title: "More Benchmarks: Virtual DOM vs Angular 1 & 2 vs Others"
 description: "You asked?
 We listened!
 Benchmark series is back with even more frameworks and metrics!"
 date: 2016-01-07 13:00
 author: